Grist Mill Bridge, Dam and Mill Site: History

 Duplain Township was first settled in the 1830s.
 In about 1845, Robert E. Craven (likely with his brothers Joseph and Thomas) constructed a saw-mill at this site.
 The saw mill operated for nearly 20 years.
 In 1865, Kellogg Bros. and Johnson purchased the site from Craven's estate and replaced the sawmill with a larger grist/flour mill, and built a timber dam to help power operations at the mill.
 Around the same time, a bridge was constructed crossing the Maple River a few hundred feet from the location of the current bridge, at the time carrying Upton Road over the Maple River.
 The grist mill operated for a number of years, going through multiple owners.

 In 1901, Duplain Township voted to allocate money to replace the Upton Road bridge.
 The Detroit Bridge & Iron Works was contracted to build the steel superstructure of the bridge for $2,590.
 With planking, abutments, and labor, the total cost of the bridge was $3,228.57.
 In 1912, the current earth-and-concrete Elsie Mill Pond dam was constructed, replacing the 1865 timber version.
 The mill continued operating until 1950.
 In 1953, the building was remodeled and reopened as a feed and grain elevator.
 In 1966, a new Maple River crossing on Island Road was constructed, and the Upton Road bridge was closed to traffic.

 The mill burned in 1969, leaving only the foundation remnants seen today.
 In 1976, Duplain Township, with the assistance of the Elsie Lions Club, turned the area into a park.

+On August 17, 2023, the mill dam partially failed, and the township board voted to go forward with removal instead of reconstruction of the damaged dam the following month.